Breeze-Zero/MRI_Tools/README.md

 ### **Dependency**

-The toolkit USES many fastMRI, Direct, pygrappa and Bart's function.
+The toolkit uses many fastMRI, Direct, pygrappa and Bart's functions.
 When using Bart related functions need to import the Bart path.

 ### LICENSE